robisim74/qwik-speak/tools/inline.md

 ```
 and build the app.

-At the end of the build, in root folder a `qwik-speak.log` file is generated which contains:
+At the end of the build, in root folder a `qwik-speak-inline.log` file is generated which contains:
 - Missing values
 - Translations with dynamic keys
 - Translations with dynamic params